On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

-Using the constrained values only, the median of $\rm{E_{cut}}$ as obtained from Model$-$1 was 104$\pm$72 keV.
+Using the constrained values only, the median of $\rm{E_{cut}}$ as obtained from Model$-$1 was 104$\pm$8 keV.
+The median of the unconstrained $\rm{E_{cut}}$ using the same model was 173$\pm$18 keV.
 Considering the upper limit of 1000 keV for the censored values and the asymmetric errors associated with the controlled $\rm{E_{cut}}$ measurements, we obtained a median of 153$\pm$8 keV for the full sample, 158$\pm$11 keV for the moderately accreting system ($\rm{\lambda_{Edd}}<0.1$) and 150$\pm$10 keV for the systems with higher accretion ($\rm{\lambda_{Edd}}>0.1$).
-Using the third approach, considering the upper limit of 500 keV, a median of 151$\pm$7 keV was obtained for the entire sample.
+Considering the upper limit of 500 keV, a median of 151$\pm$7 keV was obtained for the entire sample.
 For the moderate ($\rm{\lambda_{Edd}}<0.1$) and high ($\rm{\lambda_{Edd}}>0.1$) accreting systems we obtained a median of 152$\pm$10 keV and 147$\pm$10 keV, respectively.
 Our result is consistent with the measurements of the median $\rm{E_{cut}}$ value obtained from the literature.
 For example, using a sample of unobscured Seyfert galaxies from {\it Swift-BAT} 70-month catalogue, \cite{Ricci_2017} reported a median value of 210$\pm$36 keV considering both censored and uncensored measurements.
 Using the \textsc{xillver} model to a total number of 195 Seyfert1 galaxies, \cite{2022ApJ...927...42K} found a median $\rm{E_{cut}}$ of 156$\pm$13 keV.

-We determined the median of $\rm{kT_{e}}$ using only the constrained best-fit values and obtained the median as 24$\pm$13.
-Including the asymmetric errors in the simulation and the lower limits by considering the upper bound of 150 keV, a median of 48$\pm$5 keV was obtained.
+We determined the median of $\rm{kT_{e}}$ as 24$\pm$2 keV and 24$\pm$3 keV respectively for the constrained and unconstrained best-fit values obtained using Model$-$2.
+Including the asymmetric errors and the lower limits by considering the upper bound of 150 keV, a median of 48$\pm$5 keV was obtained.
 The distribution of $\rm{E_{cut}}$ and $\rm{kT_{e}}$ (constraints and the lower limits) are given in Fig. \ref{figure-2} and Fig. \ref{figure-5} respectively.